neurogenetics/GWAS-projections/README.md

 Notes:
 - Proxy cases are counted in cases_corrected as 1/2 case
 - Of course always the discussion AD vs dementia vs proxy dementia etc. that is ignored here
+- 2019, two GWAS published a and b added based on chronological order

 ```